Monday, 26 October 2015

 Joke’s Spicy Asian Tomato Soup

 I love bringing back memories of wonderful holidays and a treasured recipe is a great reminder.
 Les Sarilles is just 10 minutes from Cluny and with amazing views over the rolling countryside of Southern Burgundy in France.

-Our Dutch hosts, Jan and Yoke Boekhoven, are a very interesting couple who have travelled all over the world and collected some wonderful recipes to serve their guests.
+Our Dutch hosts, Jan and Yoke Boekhoven, are a very interesting couple who have travelled all over the world and collected some wonderful recipes.
 Joke kindly sent me her cherished recipe for Asian Tomato Soup.
 She suggests making the soup one day ahead to let the flavours infuse.

 For 4 servings: